-The table of active outbreaks below lists all facilities that have a current COVID-19 outbreak.
+The table of active outbreaks lists all facilities that have reported a current COVID-19 outbreak.
 Resident and employee totals are for those cases associated with the current outbreak only.
 The reported deaths are those which have occurred only among the cases in the current outbreak.

 Mississippi COVID-19 Map and Charts

-Data Overviews as of June 5
+Data Summaries as of July 1

 Our state case map and other data charts are also available in interactive form.